Detention

 We are campaigning to:

-Alternatives to detention
+Increase alternatives to immigration detention

-End the use of immigration detention completely.
+End UK immigration detention completely.

 “When you come here to seek protection from abuse, exploitation and persecution but instead the Home Office locks you up, you wonder if you are in a good country or in hell.
 I am still living with the trauma of detention and I don’t want other women to go through this pain.”